nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
+# lesSON User Guide
-lesSOn is a **flashcard software aimed to help individuals with their memory work in school, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, lesSon can get your contact management tasks done faster than traditional GUI apps.
+lesSON is a **flashcard software aimed to help individuals with their memory work in school, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, lesSON can get your contact management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}